Early 2017 we took some new cellular boosters out on the road to collect field readings.

 Testing Status: On March 1, 2017 we wrapped up our final testing location and have now integrated our experiences into our product guides in the Cellular Booster Review Center (general overview & ratings available to all, our in-depth reviews are member exclusive).

-Members also have access to our fielding testing results and general findings below, including a brand new video on 'Optimizing Your Cellular Signal' comparing all of the configurations we tested in this round.
+Members also have access to our fielding testing results and general findings below, including a video comparing all of the configurations we tested in this round.

 This Guide is written to be a 'living supplement' to The Mobile Internet Handbook.